Is it Spanish? French? German? Or maybe Japanese? Take this quiz now and find out what language you should learn this summer.

-Regardless of the industry you work in, learning a second or third language can be extremely beneficial not only for career development, but also your overall well being.
+Regardless of the industry you work in, learning a second or third language can be extremely beneficial not only for career development but also for your overall well-being.
 Acquiring another language enables us to develop a variety of mental abilities at all ages.

 1. Sharpens the mind

 According to a study out of Spain’s University of Pompeu Fabra, multilingual people are better at observing their surroundings.
 They can easily detect anything that is irrelevant or deceptive.
 They’re also better than their monolingual peers at identifying misleading information.

 While learning a new language sharpens the mind, it’s also causing it to literally grow.
 A 2014 study titled “Age of language learning shapes brain structure” found that cortical thickness, which is generally associated with higher intelligence, of the bilingual brain is only altered when language learning occurs later in life, after developing proficiency in the first language.

 The study found that the later in life a second language is acquired, the greater the effect on brain structure growth.
 Also, bilingual speakers who use both languages frequently may have more grey matter in the brain regions responsible for attention, inhibition, and short-term memory, according to research from the Georgetown University Medical Center.